RocketSoftware/multivalue-lab/HMAC/readme.md

 then perform XOR "bit by bit".
 The second (by $UNDEFINE MYXOR) is to convert all pads/key into literal hex strings, then convert 8 hex chars into one integer and perform 32-bit integer XOR by calling BITXOR(), finally convert each partial result back into literal hex strings.
-The second approach appeasrs more convulved but much more efficient.
+The second approach appeasrs more convoluted but much more efficient.

 There should be other ways to implement HMAC(). implementations shown here are just